Development of Holdings up to the Year 2000

 While the department libraries, the number of which amounted to nearly one hundered over time, were mainly organized as reference libraries with no circulation, the University Library with its extensive holdings served as the central lending library for Freie Universität Berlin.

-According to the regulations of 2000, the University Library is in charge of reference literature, i. e., bibliographies, encyclopedias, source works, basic research literature, and interdisciplinary literature.
+Since 2000, the University Library is in charge of reference literature, i. e., bibliographies, encyclopedias, source works, basic research literature, and interdisciplinary literature.
 However, literature of specific relevance to Freie Universität research activities is still acquired.

 Building on the holdings pertaining to historical research on socialism (compare: Special holdings) the University Library continues to acquire a relatively wide range of current literature on the theory and history of socialism and the labor movement.